-A consortium of investors led by Japan Industrial Partners (JIP) took Toshiba private.
+A group of investors led by Japan Industrial Partners (JIP) took Toshiba private.
 In addition to JIP, it also included financial services company Orix, utility company Chubu Electric Power and chipmaker Rohm.

 They spent $14 billion to take over Toshiba after a protracted battle with overseas investors that crippled the Japanese maker of batteries, chips, nuclear equipment and defense.

-While it is unclear what Toshiba's future will be under its new owners, CEO Taro Shimada, who remains at the helm of the company, is expected to focus on high-margin digital services.
+While it's unclear what Toshiba's future will be under its new owners, CEO Taro Shimada, who remains at the helm of the company, is expected to focus on high-margin digital services.

-JIP's support for Shimada has derailed plans to partner with a state-backed fund, and some industry insiders believe that a Toshiba spin-off might be a better option.
+JIP's support for Shimada has derailed plans to tie up with a state-backed fund earlier this year.
+Some industry insiders believe a split with Toshiba might be a better option.

 Damian Thong, head of Japan research at Macquarie Capital Securities, said Toshiba's fate was a combination of bad strategic decisions and bad luck.